IamLRBA/LRBA-FusionCraft-STUDIOS-Architecture-Website/README.md

 ## Goals:

 - To ably showcase the firm's capabilities in architecture and design.
-- To provide a user-friendly platform for potential clients and partners.
+- To provide a user-friendly platform for potential clients, collaborators and partners.
 - To represent the FusionCraft STUDIOS brand with a clean and professional interface.

 Feel free to clone, advise, contribute, or submit issues!